 4. Specific people

-Use the additional options to further control the access you give to file recipients.
+Use the additional options to further control the access you give to file recipients, this too will help fix issues opening shared OneDrive links.
 You can decide whether your recipients can edit the file you are sharing with them, and whether or not you want to allow them to download the file.

 Microsoft makes files sharing easy and allows you to give access to as many or as few people as you want!
 Just make sure you choose the link setting that is right for your situation.